 Sea kayaking is a very popular passtime with stunning coastal scenery and a quiet way to view the wildlife.
 From Oban trips are run by Sea Kayak Oban, and from Seil Island by Sea Kayak Scotland.

 Many of the islands are accessible for a day trip and well worth a visit.
-Each islands holds its own charm and interest.
+Each island holds its own charm and interest.
 Ferry services run from Appin to Lismore, Oban to Kerrera and trips out to the iconic Iona and Staffa.
 CalMac ferries run to the islands of Barra, Coll, Colonsay, Mull, Lismore, South Uist, Islay and Tiree.

 There are 9 hole golf courses on Seil Island and at Taynuilt, and an 18 hole course at Glencruitten in Oban.